Knutschbert/create-localization-issue/README.md

 ---

 > [!NOTE]
-> _If you prefer to handle the issue/comment creation yourself, use the action in `.github/actions/docker-action-folder`_
+> _If you prefer to handle the issue/comment creation yourself, use this action to generate issue body and comments:
+> `.github/actions/docker-action-folder`_

 ## Inputs